Representing Hypergraphs by Point-Line Incidences: Beyond 0-bend representations

 \section{Beyond 0-bend representations}

+Researchers have examined various geometric representations of rank-$3$ max-degree-$3$ hypergraphs~\citep{glynnRepresentationConfigurationsProjective2000,kocay1999application}.
 In this section, we discuss rank-$3$ max-degree-$3$ hypergraphs and whether they have line representations with few bends.
-Indeed, the PhD thesis of Ernst Steinitz \cite{steinitz1894konstruction} claims that every $3$-uniform $3$-regular hypergraph can be represented with one line per hyperedge, except maybe one hyperedge (which could be represented with one bend).
-However, more careful consideration shows that this is indeed not true, as already pointed out by Grünbaum~\cite{DBLP:books/ph/Gruenbaum09}.
-Similar results exist, but none show the claim of Steinitz \cite{glynnRepresentationConfigurationsProjective2000,kocay1999application}.
+Indeed, the PhD thesis of \citet{steinitz1894konstruction} claims that every $3$-uniform $3$-regular hypergraph can be represented with one line per hyperedge, except maybe one hyperedge (which could be represented with one bend).
+However, more careful consideration shows that this is indeed not true, as already pointed out by \citet{DBLP:books/ph/Gruenbaum09}.

 We show a construction that has at least two hyperedges that must have a bend, and generalize this construction.
 For this, we define, for $t\in \mathbb{N}_0$, a strict $t$-bend line representation for a hypergraph as follows.
 In the original definition of line representations, we replace lines by what we call \emph{infinite polygonal chains}.
 An infinite polygonal chain consists of a (possibly empty) polygonal chain and two rays, one ending at the first point of the chain, one ending at the last point (see \cref{fig:polychain}).

 Essentially, an infinite polygonal chain is a polyline whose first and last segment is extended infinitely.
 Further, two distinct infinite polygonal chains $\beta(e),\beta(e')$ for $e,e'\in E$ must not share a line segment nor a bend point.
 Lastly, we require that the total number of all bends in $\beta(E)$ is exactly $t$, where $\beta(E)=\{\beta(e)\mid e\in E\}$.